dotMorten/MauiEx/README.md

-# XamarinFormsControls
+# Maui Controls
-A set of Xamarin.Forms controls
+A set of .NET MAUI controls

 ## Sponsoring